ipsecapta/Public_Projects/Python_Game/README.md

 **INDEX**:

-**Current_Iteration directory:** contains code, media files and documentation for latest version of the game.
+[**Current_Iteration directory:**](https://github.com/ipsecapta/Public_Projects/tree/main/Python_Game/Current_Iteration) Main directory of interest.
+Contains detailed README, plus all code, media files and documentation for latest version of the game.

 **Final_Classwork_Version:** Final version of the game before submission as capstone for class (at which point it had
 	already far exceeded the class requirements)